Local well-posedness for the quasilinear Schr\"odinger equations via the generalized energy method: Introduction

+For elliptic \eqref{qNLS} with large initial data, non-trapping condition and $ g_0^{ij} $ as \eqref{ellip_g}, Marzuola-Metcalfe-Tataru \cite{marzuola2021quasilinear} obtained local low-regularity well-posedness for both quadratic and cubic interactions.
+The function space and regularity of the solution corresponding to the quadratic and cubic interaction problem coincide with those in \cite{marzuola2012quasilinear} and \cite{marzuola2021quasilinear}, respectively.
+To our knowledge, \cite{marzuola2021quasilinear} is the first work that obtained low-regularity well-posedness for quasilinear Schrödinger equations with large initial data.
+Consequently, its results represent a significant improvement upon works by Kenig et al. \cite{kenig2004cauchy,kenig2005variable,kenig2006general} and Marzuola et al. \cite{marzuola2012quasilinear,marzuola2014quasilinear}.
+For an outline of the proof for the main results in \cite{marzuola2021quasilinear}, we refer to Section 3 of \cite{marzuola2021quasilinear}.
+More recently, Ben-Mitchell \cite{pineau2024low} extended the results of \cite{marzuola2021quasilinear} to the ultrahyperbolic setting by pseudo-differential calculus for classical symbols based on a spatial truncation technique to close the energy estimates for \eqref{qNLS}, which is inspired by Jeong-Oh \cite{jeong2024well-posedness}.

-Recently, in \cite{ifrim2023global}, Ifrim and Tataru studied the one dimensional cubic quasilinear Schr\"odinger equations and obtained several brilliant results, including proving the global in time wellposedenss in $ H^s (\mathbb{R}), s>1 $ for one dimensional cubic defocusing \eqref{qNLS} with small initial data.
-Note that here the $ s>1 $ is the almost optimal regularity and of course is lower than those of the previous papers.
-The \cite{ifrim2023global} is the sequel work after Ifrim and Tataru \cite{ifrim2022global,ifrim2022long}, which investigated classic and general cubic semilinear Schr\"odinger equations in one dimension.
-All of \cite{ifrim2022global,ifrim2022long,ifrim2023global} are based on Fourier analysis and involve a lot of elegant phase space techniques.
+There have also been recent advances in the global well-posedness theory for \eqref{qNLS} with small initial data.
+Ifrim-Tataru \cite{ifrim2025global} studied the one dimensional cubic quasilinear Schr\"odinger equations and obtained several brilliant results, including proving the global in time wellposedenss in $ H^s (\mathbb{R}), s>1 $ for one dimensional cubic defocusing \eqref{qNLS}, which is phase rotation symmetry and is conservative, if the initial data is small.
+Here the $ s>1 $ is the almost optimal regularity and is lower than those of the previous works.
+The \cite{ifrim2025global} is the sequel work after Ifrim-Tataru \cite{ifrim2023global,ifrim2024long} which investigated classic and general cubic semilinear Schr\"odinger equations in one dimension.
+Later, Ifrim-Tataru \cite{ifrim-Tataru} extended the results of \cite{ifrim2025global} to higher dimensions.
+In a different direction, Lai-Shao-Zhou \cite{lai2025global} obtained the small initial data global well-posedness of skew mean curvature flow in critical Besov spaces for $ d\geq 5 $, and its proof method can provide a new perspective to study quasilinear Schr\"odinger equations.

+Momentum-type estimates have been widely used in the study of semilinear Schrödinger equations and continue to play a central role (see, e.g., Dodson–Murphy \cite{Dodson} and Colliander–Keel–Staffilani –Takaoka–Tao \cite{Tao}).
+Recently, the second author of the present paper developed a div-curl type lemma that combines momentum and energy identities.
+This approach yields bounds beyond those provided by standard energy estimates and has shown significant potential for applications to quasilinear dispersive equations, such as Schrödinger map flow, wave maps, time-like extremal hypersurfaces, and skew mean curvature flow (see e.g. \cite{lai2025global,LZ24,wang2212global,WZ3,wang2023proof,zhou20221+}).